2020 TECI Workshop FAQ

 Q: What are the costs of attending the workshop?

 A: TECI is funded by Thirty Meter Telescope (TMT) International Observatory, which significantly reduces costs of attending the workshop.
 In addition, TECI works with TMT partners to identify funding sources that will cover travel expenses.
-Below is an itemized list of approximate costs, and whether they are covered by TECI or must be covered by workshop participants.
-Amounts are in U.S. dollars.

 Q: How should I secure funding for costs that are not automatically covered by TECI?